speedracr/poodr/VIM_NOTES.md

 > `gc` will ask for confirmation
 > `gi` will make the operation case insensitive
 > `gI` will make the operation case sensitive

+## Save changes in new file
+So you made changes in your file and don't want to overwrite the original?
+Easy: `:w newfile.foo` will create a new file from your current status.
+Warning: Close the current file and open the new one, since another `:w` would then indeed overwrite the file.